pulp-platform/pulp-sdk/README.md

 ### Target and platform selection

-Once the SDK is selecting, you can get the list of supported targets with this command:
+Once the SDK is selected, you can get the list of supported targets with this command:

     $ make targets

 Before using the SDK, you have to configure it for a specific target by sourcing the file indicated next to the target you want to select.

-You have to do the same for the platform you want to use, and you can get the list of platform with this command:
+You have to do the same for the platform you want to use, and you can get the list of platforms with this command:

     $ make platforms